-Figure G-16.
-A formal sentence definition used in an extended definition
+A formal sentence definition used in an extended definition.

 When you write an extended definition, you literally grab at any of the writing resources or tools that will help you explain the term to your readers.
 This means considering all of the various sources of information that can help define the term adequately (for example, description, process narration, causal discussion, and classification).

-Notice how many different kinds of writing are indicated by the outline of an extended definition shown in Figure G-18.
+Notice how many different kinds of writing are indicated in the examples in this chapter.

 The key to writing a good extended definition is to choose the sources of definition to help readers understand the term being defined.
-Use the checklist to select the kinds of discussion to include in your extended definitions.
+Use this checklist to select the kinds of discussion to include in your extended definitions:

 As mentioned earlier, you'll find that in writing an extended definition, you must define other terms as well.
-Typically, short definitions--a sentence, clause, or phrase in length--will suffice.
-Notice how many are added to the "after" version in Figure G-19.
+Typically, short definitions—a sentence, clause, or phrase in length—will suffice.
+Notice how many are added to the "after" version in the following.

 This process of supplying short definitions "on the fly" is critical in good technical writing for nonspecialists.
-Notice how many quick definitions occur just in the first two sentences of Figure G-19.
+Notice how many quick definitions occur just in the first two sentences of the preceding illusration.
 "Maculopapular" is defined in parentheses as "(raised red)."
 "Endemicity" is defined by restating the idea in other words: "that is, people throughout the world are capable of contracting measles."
 And "infective particle" is quickly defined by providing an alternative: "or organism causing the illness."
-Obviously, the passage is almost tripled in length--but that's the price for thorough explanation and clarity.
+Obviously, the passage is almost tripled in length—but that's the price for thorough explanation and clarity.

 Extended definitions don't call out for any special format; just use headings, lists, notices, and graphics as you would in any other technical document: